Research carried out by LNS found that the top three objectives manufacturers hope to achieve today are:

 IIoT technology offers a competitive edge by enabling easy data collection from disparate sources.
 Information can come from within the factory or from across the supply chain.

-Even if different sites aren’t operating on the same equipment brands and processes, it’s possible to present a collection of integrated common services including visualisation, communication, security, data connectivity, data storage and management into a single platform.
+Even if different sites aren’t operating on the same equipment brands and processes, it’s possible to present a collection of integrated IOT devices and common services including visualisation, communication, security, data connectivity, data storage and management into a single platform.

 This gives staff a transparent look at all areas of the site, enabling fast and flexible responses to real-life events.
 Plus, it’s easy to pick out key details, spot patterns and identify root causes to uncover potential areas of improvement.